coalaura/echo-vault/README.md

 Scans the storage directory for images and adds them to the database.
 This is useful if you already have a directory full of images and want to import them into the database.
 This may take a small moment depending on how many images you have.
 On a $5 digitalocean VM running ubuntu, it took about 1 minute and 30 seconds to scan 14,259 images (~158 images per second).

 If you have a bunch of uncompressed images that you just imported, you can use the [`compress.sh`](scripts/compress.sh) script to compress them.
-This script requires `pngquant` to be installed on your server.
-Since pngquant takes a moment to compress each image, depending on how many images you have, this may take a long while.
-On the same VM as above pngquant took just a little less than a second per image.
+Depending on the amount of images, this may take a while.

 ![compress](.github/compress.png)